growr-xyz/libs/README.md

 # libs

-Set of tools that created to weave different technologies into our stack.
+Set of tools that are created to weave different technologies into our stack.

 EXPERIMENTAL